nszp/newm-n-200-sanbar/final/readme.md

-## Group Final
+## Subaru Sanbar Greek Mythology Final Project

 ### Project Summary

-Brief description of your what your project is about and why you chose that topic.
-Describe how topic relates to category.
+Our project is a website that documents Greek Mythology, which is one of the largest areas of historical mythology.
+We chose this topic because it is very broad and allowed us to easily create many pages.

 ### Live Link